midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `Databse` ##
 ================
-This is a organised collection of data or a type of data store based on the use of a databse management system
+An organised collection of data or a type of data store based on the use of a databse management system

 ## `Databse management System` ##
 =================================
-Software that interacts eith end users, applications and the databse itself to capture and analyze the data.
+Software that interacts with end users, applications and the databse itself to capture and analyze the data.

 ## `Types of Databses` ##
 =========================
-Relational DB - mysql, postgresql
+- Relational DB - `mysql, postgresql`

-No sql DB - mongo DB
+- No sql DB - `mongoDB, CouchDB`

-In memory DB - Redis   -> its like a cache, we can store apis that frequently used Distributed SQL DB - cockroach DB
+- In memory DB - `Redis`   -> its like a cache, we can store apis that frequently used

+- Distributed SQL DB - `cockroach DB`  -> A relational database that horizontally scales across multiple servers, maintaining ACID compliance and SQL querying

-Time series DB - Influx DB
+- Time series DB - `Influx DB`   -> A database optimized for storing and querying time-stamped or time-series data

-OO DB - db40
-Graph DB - Neo4j
-Hierarchial DB - IBM IMS
+- Object orientent DB - `db40`   -> Storing data as an object

+- Graph DB - `Neo4j`  -> A database designed to manage and query data with complex relationships, represented as nodes and edges

+- Hierarchial DB - `IBM IMS`   -> A database that organizes data in a tree-like structure with parent-child relationships.

-Network DB - IDMS
+- Network DB - `IDMS`   -> A database that uses a graph-like structure with many-to-many relationships

-Cloud DB - Amazon RDS
+- Cloud DB - `Amazon RDS`   -> A database hosted on cloud platforms

 ## `Relational DB` ##
 =====================